 That’s a huge number, people.
 As I mentioned before, WordPress powers 30% of all active websites.
-And by that I mean in the whole internet.
+And by that, I mean on the whole internet.

 That number is expected to grow, as more and more people turn to WordPress for their sites.

 We’re talking millions of people being involved in this platform.

 6. 70 million posts are being published monthly.